A complete guide to HHSRS inspections and hazards

 • Publish new statutory operating and enforcement guidance, a comprehensive set of new case studies, and specific tailored guidance for all stakeholders.

 These changes will need to be brought in via new legislation, which will be introduced once the Government has concluded its review of the Decent Homes Standard, part two of which began in Spring 2022.
+The next update promised by the Government should include details of proposals in a public consultation.

 What are the 29 HHSRS hazards?